edatrix/usda_market_exporter/README.md

 ## Usage
-I plan on building a robust API around this data for public consumption.
-There's probably no real reason for you to download this when in a few weeks there will be an easier interface!
+There's probably no real reason for you to download this when you can instead use the API we built over at <http://github.com/freshfinder>

 ## Contributing